Liposuction Cosmetic Surgery Error

-Liposuction is a form of cosmetic surgery.
-Cosmetic surgery is ‘elective’ in nature and it can be described as any procedure undertaken with the aim of improving one’s aesthetic or physical appearance.
+A liposuction is a form of cosmetic surgery.
+Cosmetic surgery is ‘elective’ in nature, and it can be described as any procedure undertaken with the aim of improving one’s aesthetic or physical appearance.

-Tumescent liposuction - A local anesthetic is used to numb the area of your body where the tube will be inserted.
+A local anesthetic is used to numb the area of your body where the tube will be asserted.
 Next, a large amount of an anesthetic solution containing lidocaine and epinephrine is injected into the fatty tissue before traditional liposuction is done.
 Tumescent liposuction may not require general anesthesia (which makes you sleep through the procedure).

 Liposuction carries risks

 Contour irregularities, bumpy, wavy, or withered skin due to uneven fat removal, poor skin elasticity and unusual healing.
 Damage beneath the skin from the thin tube (cannula) that’s used during liposuction may give the skin a permanent spotted appearance.